sefffal/Octofitter.jl/docs/src/modelling.md

 ```
 This plot shows that these samples are not correlated after only above 5 steps.
 No thinning is necessary.
 ![autocorrelation plot](./assets/astrometry-autocor-plot.png)

+It's recommened that you run multiple chains for more steps to verify converge of your final results.

 ## Analysis
 As a first pass, let's plot a sample of orbits drawn from the posterior.